khubaibilyas/CarND-Path-Planning-Project/README.md

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

+## Algorithm

+The path planner in main.cpp executes the following algorithm to output the maneuver.

+1. Look for cars ahead of us by 30 or more metres.

+2. If there are no cars ahead, proceed with a straight path along the lane by gradually increasing the speed upto the maximum limit.
+   a) To create a straight path along the lane, create a spline with the car's position, its previous position, positions 30, 60 and 90 metres ahead in the same lane.
+   b) Draw points from the spline spaced with the desired speed at each interval.
+   c) Produce a maximum of 5 such points to the simulator.
+3) If there are cars ahead of us, slow down the car until the car's speed matches the obstacle's speed.
+   a) Look for cars within 30 metres ahead in the neighboring lanes.
+   b) If there are no cars in the neighboring lanes, create a spline with the car's position, its previous position and distances 30, 60 and 90 metres in constant lane width between the current lane and the intended final lane.
+This increasing lane width is to have a smooth lane transition.
+   c) If there are cars in the neighboring lanes, slow down until we reach the obstacles' speed and wait for neighboring lanes to clear.
+   d) Once lane change maneuver spline is computed, take 5 points along the curve spaced so as to have the desired speed.
+Produce these points to the simulator.

 ## Tips

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.